ISO27001:2022

 Other than your ISO 27001 certification requiring it, the following are the top 7 benefits of ISO 27001 Annex A 6.5 Responsibilities after termination or change of employment:

-Why is responsibilities after termination or change of employment important?
+Why are responsibilities after termination or change of employment important?

 Overall, responsibilities after termination or change of employment are important for a number of reasons.
 By taking the necessary steps, organisations can help to protect confidential information, comply with regulations, protect their reputation, and protect employees.